-When you’re looking at loans, one of the most confusing things to get your head around is the annual percentage rate, or APR.
+One of the most confusing things to get your head around is the annual percentage rate or APR when looking at loans.
 It is also one of the most misunderstood.

 Often lenders do not fully explain what APR is and how it works.
 But you don’t need a degree in maths to understand APR and what it will mean for your borrowing.
-Some simple basics will help you to work out how APR is applied to credit and how to use it to make choices around lending.
+Instead, some simple basics will help you work out how APR is applied to credit and how to use it to make choices around lending.

 What is APR?